subspace/subspace-core/readme.md

 ### User Interfaces
 Subspace Network Daemon (SND), a CLI built using [Commander](https://github.com/tj/commander.js/)<br>

-Run with `bin/subspace.js` from the root of the repository or just using `subspace` when installed globally.
+Run with `bin/subspace.js` from the root of the repository or just using `subspace` when installed globally using `npm install -g @subspace/subspace-core`.

 A simple GUI can be viewed from [/app/web/index.html](/app/web/index.html) built with vanilla [Vue](https://vuejs.org/) and [Bulma](https://bulma.io/).
 This will run the browserified version of the protocol as a standalone network node with its own copy of the ledger from genesis -- primarily for testing purposes right now.